mikolmogorov/Ragout/docs/USAGE.md

 apply for assemblies without refinement.

-Useful scripts
+Useful Scripts
 --------------

 Scripts are located in "scripts" directory

 **verify-order.py:**

-Tests the correctness of the infered contigs order if a "true" reference is available.
+Tests the correctness of the inferred contigs order if a "true" reference is available.
 First, contigs should be mapped on that reference using *nucmer* software: